Harvard-REACT/WSR-Toolbox/README.md

 ```

 ## Acknowledgments
-We  gratefully  acknowledge  funding  support  through  the NSF and MIT Lincoln Laboratories.
+We gratefully acknowledge funding support through Lincoln Labs Line grant and NSF awards (grant numbers: 1845225, 1718435 and 1837607).
 Experiments were conducted in the the REACT Lab.

 ## License
 [BSD License](LICENSE.BSD)